tejzpr/Smriti-MCP/README.md

 ### smriti_recall

-**"What do I know about X?"** - Retrieve memories using multi-stage EcphoryRAG retrieval.
+**"What do I know about X?"** — Retrieve memories using multi-stage EcphoryRAG retrieval with cluster-aware scoring.

 ```json
 {